 Twin screw Extruder - An extruder with a pair of screws working together in a common barrel.

-Two-stage Extruder - A screw extruder so designed that the pressure of the extrusion material drops substantially, part way along the screw.
+Two-stage Extruder- A screw extruder designed so that the pressure of the extrusion material drops substantially part way along the screw.

-Vacuum Sizing – A procedure utilizing a sizing die with a vacuum applied to the outer surface of the extrudate.
+Vacuum Sizing- A procedure utilizing a sizing die with a vacuum applied to the outer surface of the extrudate.

-Vacuum Tank - A cooling tank operating under reduced pressure to control the dimensions of the extrudate.
+Vacuum Tank- A cooling tank operating under reduced pressure to control the dimensions of the extrudate.

-Vent - A hole or groove in a mold provided to allow air or volatile matter to escape during the molding operation.
+Vent - A hole or groove in a mold to allow air or volatile matter to escape during the molding operation.

-Weld line - A mark formed by union of two or more streams of material flowing together.
+Weld line - A mark formed by the union of two or more streams of material flowing together.